 We believe that automation and technology can enhance customer convenience, lower labor costs, improve cash management, and increase overall profitability.
-We are constantly evaluating opportunities to develop technologies that can improve our sales and service processes.
+We are constantly evaluating opportunities to develop and or implement technologies that can improve our sales and service processes.
 Our commitment to the application of technology has resulted in the creation of a custom web-based application for scheduling, tracking, and management of customer services, billing, and collections.
 This system has been used as an integral part of our business operations since 2003.
 We believe that our standardized processes and controls enhance our ability to successfully add new branches and expand our operations into new markets.
-Mobile devices are used by our employees in the field to access customer service information.
-In our used oil collection and vacuum services businesses, these devices are also used to capture service transactions and inventory movements.
-We are beginning to capture services transactions in all of our other businesses using mobile devices.
-We expect that this project will be complete during fiscal 2018.
-After completion of this project substantially all of our transactions will be captured using mobile devices.
+Mobile devices are used by our employees in the field to access customer service information, capture substantially all service transactions and certain inventory movements.
 Statistics are gathered and reported on a daily and weekly basis.
 These capabilities provide timely, automated data measurement and control for service activities to accelerate response to market and operational change.